-8.3.2.3 File Body Format for Event Detail Records (EDR)
+8.3.3.4 File Body Format for Event Detail Records (EDR)

-The body of a EDR consists of a minimum of zero and a maximum of 5000 lines.
-Each line holds one call detail record in CSV format and is constructed by the following fields, all of them enclosed in single quotes:
+The body of an EDR consists of a minimum of zero and a maximum of 5000 lines.
+The platform operator can configure the maximum number of lines kept in a file by updating the eventexport.max_rows_per_file parameter in /etc/ngcp-config/config.yml file.
+Each line holds one call detail record in CSV format and is constructed by the fields as per the subsequent table.